joshua-evans/libre-ry/README.md

 # libre-ry
 Chrome extension that searches Library Genesis for books based on title, author or isbn.

-Note: Required icons located under 'issues' tab, "Library Icons".
+Note: Required icons located under 'issues' tab, "Icons for libre-ry".